BifbofII/Attractiveness_Info_I/README.md

 # Attractiveness_Info_I
 Software for the evaluation of attractiveness data needed for Informatics I at Reutlingen University.

-Does only run on Linux systems for now.
+Runs on Windows, OS X and Linux

 # Dependencies:
 - gnuplot (optional but recommended)
+- bitsadmin (Windows only. most systems should still have ist even though it's discontinued)

 # Return values:
 - 0: All went well